A Fond Farewell --

-Holy Family parish is blessed with a wonderful group of women – the Confraternity of Christian Women (CCW).
+Holy Family Parish has been blessed with a wonderful group of women – the Confraternity of Christian Women (CCW).
 They cooperate with the local Knights of Columbus Council and the Lions Club of the community.
-All of the above groups collaborate in a variety of social concerns projects and endeavors.
+All of the above groups have collaborated in a variety of social concerns projects and endeavors.

-Perpetual Eucharistic Adoration (PEA) has become part of our weekly experience over the last five years.
-Adoration of the Blessed Sacrament is available every Wednesday.
-Purely social activities like “movie nights” along with necessary fund raising projects are found on our annual parish calendar of events.
+Perpetual Eucharistic Adoration (PEA) was part of our weekly experience over the last 10+ years.
+Adoration of the Blessed Sacrament was available every Wednesday.

 Hats off to our Fund Raising Committee, Parish Pastor Council, CCW, Religious Education Staff and so many Parish Volunteers and other groups for all their hard work and dedication.
 We were blessed with many memories from social activities like Movie Nights, Summer Festivals (the pierogi & potato pancake making), Night at the Races, Bingos, Dinners and so much more.
 All of your hard work has been deeply appreciated.